cylc/cylc-admin/docs/proposal-spawn-on-d.md

   - OR trigger `qux.2` after `baz.2` finishes, to make it run despite its unsatisfied prerequisite

+We will need optional reflow restrictions, based on a "flow number" passed down on spawning events?:
+- initially at least, allow only one reflow at a time (tasks will either be part of the reflow or not)
+- by default, don't reflow at all - just run the retriggered task alone
+- stop the reflow at cycle point X
+- stop the reflow at a list of task IDs (to do less than a whole cycle)

+Notes:
+- Need to be able to cancel a reflow
+- Need to clearly document what to expect
+- At the moment, if the reflow catches up to the main flow a task will not get spawned if it was already spawned by the main flow (and the existing one will get its prerequisites updated)
+  - this is probably the right thing to do if the existing task is active already (if you don't want it to run, kill it); but what if the existing one is finished (still in the pool because its parents aren't finished)?
+Should it to run again in this case?

-**Automatic use of previous-flow outputs** is a possible future enhancement.
+**Automatic use of previous-flow outputs** is a possible future enhancement, but:
 - It may be difficult
   - Graph traversal is required to determine whether prerequisites can be satisfied within the new flow or not
   - If they can't, query the database for previous-flow outputs (and: how to know when/if we can stop doing this?)
-- But I'm not convinced it is really needed, and in any case lack of this should not be a blocker for SoD
+- It could be dangerous, and anyway isn't really needed!
-  - SoD reflow is a massive improvement on SoS reflow as-is (less intervention is needed, and it is straightfoward and consistent)
+  - SoD reflow is a massive improvement on SoS reflow as-is: less intervention (usually very little is needed) and it is more straightfoward and consistent
+- We should provide an option to ignore dependence on pre-reflow cycle points

-Semantically, SoD reflow as described here is really just a generalisation of "retriggering tasks within the same flow".
+Semantically, reflow as described here is really just a generalisation of "retriggering tasks within the same flow".
 This is not really fundamentally different than what we have currently in SoS, it just works better and is easier to do.

+Note that retriggering of unhandled failed tasks (still in the pool) does not cause reflow.

-*TODO: the UI will need to make it clear why a task is stuck waiting, as off-reflow parents will appear as finished in the n>0 window (they finished before the reflow was triggered).
-Can we mark recently-active tasks?
-Or flow number?*
+*TODO: the UI will need to make it clear why a task with off-flow dependence is stuck waiting, as off-reflow parents will appear as finished in the n>0 window.
+Do we need to mark scheduler task pool members to distinuish them?*

 (Note we actually have a similar-but-worse problem in SoS: previous-flow task outputs will not be used automatically unless those tasks happen to still be present in the task pool - and users do not generally understand what